ghglavan/universal_socket/README.md

       ```

 ### You can find documented examples in `client_tester.cpp` and `server_tester.cpp`
    Notice that the differences between server and client are in initialization.
 Once we have a connected socket, everything is the same.
 A socket we are `listen`ing to is called a listen socket.
-The only operation we can do on this socket is `accept`, which returns a new connected Universal socket.
+The only operation we can do on this socket is `accept`, which returns a new connected UniversalSocket.

 ## Your tasks: